FimGroup/fim/Readme.md

     * Spawn source and target connector
     * (start container)
         * Combining pipeline and source connector
-        * Source and target connector lifecycle
+        * Source and target connector lifecycle.
+Same instance name may be shared in several places.

 # 2. Project planning details, Project progress and TODO List